hbisneto/FileSystemPro/README.md

 #### Get files

-The following example shows how to get files information from 'Downloads' folder.
+The following example shows how to get files information from **Downloads** folder.

 ```py
 # Let's use 'Downloads' folder as example